oracle-livelabs/database/db-19c-fundamentals/hybrid-partitioned-tables/partitioning.md

       ![Read Only](./images/read-only.png " ")

 4. Now we will export our sales_2019 partition data to object storage using DBMS\_CLOUD.EXPORT\_DATA functionality like we did at the beginning of this lab. **Make sure to update the URI with your link**.
 Leave your URI in single quotes.
-Like this 'yourURI'. **Lets call this file sales2019.dmp**
+Like this 'yourURI'. **Lets call this file sales2019.dmp**.
+See photo below for an example

+    > **Note**: Troubleshooting tip - If you're having a problem with the URI, this is the same URI we have been using in the previous steps, **double check** the file name is now sales2019.dmp, you can locate the file name at the end of the URI

     ```
     <copy>